-Distance learning and correspondence courses include courses that encompass the staterequired essential knowledge and skills but are taught through multiple technologies and alternative methodologies such as mail, satellite, internet, video-conferencing, and instructional television.
+Distance learning and correspondence courses include courses that encompass the state-required essential knowledge and skills but are taught through multiple technologies and alternative methodologies such as mail, satellite, internet, video-conferencing, and instructional television.

-The distance learning opportunities that the district makes available to district students is Texas Virtual School Network TxVSN.
+The distance learning opportunities that the district makes available to district students are Texas Virtual School Network TxVSN.